Slots

 are curried in.
 Nonce is used to distinguish different slots when needed - for example, a 'user rewards' slot might have a different nonce than a 'round reward info' slot, even though they both have the same structure in their values (e.g., 3 numbers).
 Controller singletons will usually store the 1st curry hash (e.g., SLOT_1ST_CURRY_HASH

 in CATalog's register action), as the value is static and unique for every singleton controller launcher id and nonce.
-The first curry hash is also used as a hint when launching a slot - this significantly speeds up registry sync times.

 The second curry adds VALUE_HASH